The electronic patient record (ePA)

 On changing health insurance provider, ePA data can be taken with you in just a few clicks.

 The electronic patient record for children is initially managed by the parents or a guardian.
-Children can manage their own electronic patient record from the age of 16 at the latest.
+People can manage their own electronic patient record from the age of 16.

 Who has access to the electronic patient record?

 As the patient, you have complete control over your electronic patient record.
-You decide who has access to it, what data is stored and for how long access is granted.
+You decide who has access to it, which data is stored and for how long access is granted.

-For example, you may want to grant access to your general practitioner for a longer period of time but limit a specialist to access for one day.
+For example, you may want to grant permanent access to your general practitioner but limit access to just one day for a specialist.
 You can assign different levels of confidentiality to your documents and only grant access to specific document categories or select documents.

 You grant access via the ePA app or on site at the medical practice by using your electronic medical data card and personal PIN in the card terminal.